jinjagit/shortest_path/README.md

 ### Filtering duplicates?

-The super fast Rust `Itertools` `permutations(n).unique()` command gives us 2 sets of actually unique routes, since it returns reverse copies of each route.
+Using the super fast Rust `Itertools` `permutations(n).unique()` command gives us 2 sets of actually unique routes, since it returns reverse copies of each route.

 One would imagine, therefore, that removing, or filtering out these duplicates would improve performance.
 Benchmarking, however, shows that this is not the case.
-Using either the elegant `vec.retain(|v| v[0] < v[n - 1])` (which compares the first and last elements of each 'route' vec), or a simple conditional to 'ignore' such cases when calculating the routes total distance, add about 10% to the run-time (confimed for n = 5, 10 & 12 points).
+Using either the elegant `vec.retain(|v| v[0] < v[n - 1])` (which compares the first and last elements of each 'route' vec), or a simple conditional to 'ignore' such cases when calculating the routes total distance, adds about 10% to the run-time (confimed for n = 5, 10 & 12 points).

 Even though this seems counter-intuitive, and theoretically there may be a scale where the perfomance hit is less than that due to increasing route distance calculations, we have no evidence this method is useful.
 Thus we should just calculate all route distances for the (n-1)! cases, and not for the (n-1)! / 2 subset.